md-zaman/docker-learning/Mosh/Readme.md.txt

     docker volume create app-data
     - creates a volume

-3. To inspects the volume:
+3. To inspect the volume:
     docker volume inspect app-data
     - shows details about the volume
     - looks something like: